gongahkia/personal-wiki/PyTorch.md

         # observe that the rule of thumb is one dimension is added for every degree of [] square bracket nesting within a tensor object
     # .shape => recursive call on a tensor object to return the number of list elements within a given tensor
     # .dtype => method that returns the datatype of the specified variable it is called upon, PyTorch assigns the default datatype of .float32 if unspecified
+    # .device => method that returns the current device of a given tensor object

 # --- DATA SCIENCE PACKAGES TO IMPORT ---